cmsmcq/gingersnap/A/worklog.md

 What we need, as testcase recipes, is a set of parse-tree fragments whose root is the start symbol of G and whose leaves are all terminals or pseudo-terminals.
 And ideally, we would like this set to provide good 'coverage' of the grammar.

+### Coverage measures

 The coverage measures I have thought of are:

 * **lego piece coverage**: Each top-level sequence in the disjunctive normal form of the grammar is used at least once.